Go

 For-range loop

-A for-range loop provides a concise way to iterate over a range, string, array, slice, map, or channel.
+A for-range loop provides a concise way to iterate over a range, string, array, slice, or map.
 The basic syntax assigns iteration values to one or two variables, followed by the range keyword and then the collection.

 for index := range collection